-The research helps define how luxury could be consumed in the future and explores what factors could influence the emerging aspects of the luxury market.
-The core aim of the project was to gather views, opinions from these different design disciplines and combine them to generate a series of narratives forecasting areas of luxury.
+The theme of Future Luxury was chosen to allow us as vehicle designers and mobility researchers to better understand how future consumers will view and digest luxury products such as vehicles, garments and digital devices, and foresee future trends.
+Social and cultural dimensions significantly influence public views about what is luxury and how luxury will change over time.
+The research helps define how luxury could be consumed in the future and explores what factors could influence emerging aspects of the luxury market.
+The core aim of the project was to gather views and opinions from these different design disciplines, and combine them to generate a series of narratives forecasting areas of luxury.
 Designers with backgrounds in Architecture, Vehicle Design, Textiles, Industrial Product Design, Design Engineering, Sculpture, UX design and Service Design were selected to work on the project.
-The designers focused heavily on the greater levels of integration of the digital world and the impact it could have on the way we view and consume luxury.They produced conceptual art and design work investigating trends and aesthetic experiences.
-Project ranged from how all of our senses could be tailored, but also manipulation with bespoke touch and spell that responds or triggers emotion within the user; to non intrusive interface devices that allow seamless digital interface between human and the internet.
-The project points to a range of possible futures that utilises exiting or in development technology and challenges our definition of what luxury is.
+They produced conceptual art and design works investigating trends and aesthetic experiences.

 The project has two strands.
 The Immersive Luxury Project questioned luxury futures critically, gathering responses and opinions from different design disciplines.
 The Flagship Project explored the future of luxury vehicles and investigated future trends in luxury.

 The Immersive Luxury Project gathered students and graduates from six design disciplines at the Royal College of Art to create design provocations that illustrate their future visions of luxury.
 A report and a series of exhibition pieces were generated across a wide range of topics including digital identity, emotion controlling materials, sensory manipulation, human to machine integration and shifting values based on social, climatic and economic trends.
 Each piece of work provides a compelling provocation into the way luxury may be consumed.
 Together with the research, they paint a picture of how consumers needs will change and how the luxury market will need to evolve.